MetaLife-Protocol/MetalifePub/README.md

-# Metalife Pub installation instructions and functional description
+# Metalife Server installation instructions and functional description

-  Metalife Pub is a P2P communication service built using the Scuttlebutt protocol.
+  Metalife Server is a P2P communication service built using the Scuttlebutt protocol.
 Its main purpose is to provide remote Peer node interactive connections and to collect like data that the authors publicly released in Pub ,which will report to super nodes for incentives.
 Since Pub is used as a node for Mediate Transfer, it is necessary to install the corresponding Photon node for payment functions at the same time.
 The following are installation instructions and related functional descriptions.

-## Pub Installation
+## Server Installation

-### Pub system environment requirements
+### Server environment requirements

    Golang version 1.16.6 or higher